 Who We Are Looking For

 If you would like to become part of one of science’s greatest adventures, if you are looking for a challenging program in an outstanding academic environment, if you are exceptionally motivated and committed to excellence, we would like to hear from you.
-The Program has no enrolment limits or entrance requirements at the moment.
-However students are advised that the very rigorous courses that constitute the Program, the very limited overlap in course material between the theory-centric and the biology-centric courses, and the different academic cultures in the life- and computer sciences, make this Program suitable only for the academically strongest and most highly motivated students on campus.
-As a rule of thumb, students who expect to do well should be able to regularly perform among the top 20% of their peers in university.
+Students are advised that the very rigorous courses that constitute the Program, the very limited overlap in course material between the theory-centric and the biology-centric courses, and the different academic cultures in the life- and computer sciences, make this Program suitable only for the academically strongest and most highly motivated students on campus.

 Please refer to Programs administered by the Department of Cell and Systems Biology for POSt details, with links to courses.

 Specialist program:(12.5 full courses or their equivalent)